 I could see using this gravy if you were in a real pinch and then you enhanced the flavor, but I would never use this gravy on its own without enhancements.

-Having said that, it wasn’t as terrible as I remembered so I am going to revise my score to 4 Bells!
+Having said that, it wasn’t as terrible as I remembered so I am going to revise my score to 4 Stars out of 10!
+Still bad but getting better?

 INGREDIENTS